sagnik10/maritime-rl-env/README.md

 File: services/ais.py

-Ships are simulated as persistent objects:
+Ships are simulated as persistent objects.

 Each ship has:

 - lat
 - lon
 - velocity components